 Long‑distance and regional buses operate mainly from Terminal Bersepadu Selatan (TBS), the city’s primary long‑haul bus terminal.

-Kuala Lumpur has a strong cafe and coworking scene, especially in Bangsar, Bukit Bintang, Mont Kiara, KLCC and TTDI, supported by the city’s tech, startup and creative communities.
+Kuala Lumpur has a strong cafe and coworking scene for digital nomads and remote workers, especially in Bangsar, Bukit Bintang, Mont Kiara, KLCC and TTDI, supported by the city’s tech, startup and creative communities.

 Supermarkets and convenience stores are easy to find, including Jaya Grocer, Lotus’s, Village Grocer, AEON, Mydin, 99 Speedmart and numerous minimarkets.